albertofaria/bdus/docs/index.rst

 |build-badge| |version-badge| |license-badge|

-BDUS is a Linux 4.0+ framework for developing **block devices in user space**.
+BDUS is a Linux 4.0+ framework for implementing **block devices in user space**, enabling you to create block device drivers as regular C programs.
-More specifically, it enables you to implement block device drivers as regular user-space programs written in C.
+It was introduced by the SYSTOR '21 paper `"BDUS: Implementing Block Devices in User Space" <https://doi.org/10.1145/3456727.3463768>`_.

 This is the entry page for BDUS' documentation, which is divided into three parts: